Impact of galactic distributions in celestial capture of dark matter: Uncertainties in DM capture

-As can be seen from equation \eqref{eq:caprate}, the velocity distribution leaves a direct footprint on the capture rates.
-In figure \ref{sf:comp} we plot the velocity distributions for the different velocity profiles considered, using the benchmark values of $u_0$ and $u_{\rm esc}$.
+As can be seen from Eq. \eqref{eq:caprate}, the velocity distribution leaves a direct footprint on the capture rates.
+In Fig. \ref{sf:comp} we plot the velocity distributions for the different velocity profiles considered, using the benchmark values of $u_0$ and $u_{\rm esc}$.
 Unlike SHM where a sharp cut-off is introduced in the velocity distribution at the galactic escape velocity, the non-SHM distributions gradually attain zero at $u_{\rm esc}$.
 Therefore, the non-SHM distributions do not over-predict the number of particles present in their tails.
-Hence one would expect a reduced capture rate for the non-SHM distributions like the King, DPL, Mao and Tsallis relative to SHM.
+Hence one would expect a reduced capture rate for the non-SHM distributions like the King, DPL, Mao \emph{et al.} and Tsallis relative to SHM.

 Lower the initial velocity, more likely it is for the particles to get captured.
 Therefore, it is the low velocity tail of the velocity distributions which are sensitive to the DM capture rate.
 An increase in the DM velocity dispersion would result in a flattened profile.
 Consequently, more number of DM particles can be found in the low and high velocity tails of the distribution, accompanied by a reduction in the number of particles near the most probable velocity.
-This getting reflected through equation \eqref{eq:caprate}, would result in a reduction of the DM captured rate.
+This getting reflected through Eq. \eqref{eq:caprate}, would result in a reduction of the DM captured rate.
 The effect although similar, is quiet less due to an increment in the galactic escape velocity.
 This explains the variations in capture rate, when computed using the best fit values from different simulations for a particular distribution.